AdityaVijay1/lushprotein/EDA/report_details/Final_report.md

 | **Priority** | **P1** |

 **Phase 2 (3–6 months) — action items:**
-- L2 PDP "Frequently Bought Together" using `sku_association_rules.csv`
+- Using layers 1,2 and 3 for recommendation to make a push for subscription based on categories explored
-- Accessories CS-04 flow (Day 7 urgent protein trial)
+- After the 2nd purchase has been made
-- **Expected outcome:** Same-cart basket lift + shaker-led acquisition fix
+- **Expected outcome:** Same-cart basket lift + Subscription

 ---